FabsSWD/diabetes-service-backend/README.md

 ## License

 This project is under the **MIT License**.
 You are free to use it for personal and commercial purposes.

-## Contact
-For more information, you can contact the lead developer of the project.